raspberrypilearning/comic-character/en/step_4.md

 When you click the `Submit` button on each section, the summary section will be updated.

-Complete the whole form and clip `Submit` on all the sections.
+Complete the whole form and click `Submit` on all the sections.

 You should see the whole paragraph get updated to show your user their superhero summary.